12-Week Marathon Training Plan: Empowering Women to Go the Distance

 Training Focus:

-Run/Walk Sessions:Ā Start with 3-4 run/walk sessions per week.
+Run/Walk Sessions: Start with 3-4 sessions per week.
 Alternate between 2-3 minutes of running and 1-2 minutes of walking for a total of 20-30 minutes.

-Strength Training:Ā Incorporate 2 days of strength training focusing on your legs, core, and glutes.
-Think squats, lunges, and planks.
+Strength Training: Incorporate 2 days of strength training focusing on legs, core, and glutes.
+Squats, lunges, and planks are your new best friends.

-Cross-Training:Ā Add one day of cross-training with activities like cycling, swimming, or yoga to build overall fitness.
+Cross-Training: Add one day of cross-training (cycling, swimming, or yoga) to build overall fitness.

 Lifestyle Tips:

-Nutrition Basics:Ā Start paying attention to your diet.
-Fuel your body with balanced meals, focusing on lean proteins, whole grains, and plenty of fruits and veggies.
+Nutrition Basics: Start focusing on balanced meals with lean proteins, whole grains, and lots of colorful fruits and veggies.
+Your body needs fuel to thrive.

 Week 3-4: Increasing Endurance